 It’s also freaking GORGEOUS.
 I didn’t expect to feel so close to nature here but it’s completely surrounded by rolling hills with the Miljacka River calmly passing through.
 I was there in mid-March when there was still a bit of snow, but I can imagine in spring and summer this place gets lush.

 Sarajevo also rocks multiculturalism like no other place I’ve been to before.
-One minute you feel like you are in Istanbul and Vienna the next.
+One minute you feel like you are in Istanbul and then Vienna the next.
 Yet no matter how cosmopolitan and pivotal this city has been throughout history, it has retained this unexplainable coziness.
 The second you start wandering its streets you feel almost immediately at home, regardless of where you come from.

 Of course it’s hard not to bring up the war when talking about any place in the Balkans because it’s still so obvious, physically and emotionally, but I think what surprised me the most about Sarajevo is what I mentioned before – they don’t dwell on it.
 They want you to be aware of what happened and not forget, but they are also eager to move forward and not let those awful times overshadow all the greatness it has to offer.